ericmjl/essays-on-data-science/docs/people-skills/hiring.md

 1. quick to learn,
 2. thorough in thinking through problems,
 3. capable of going deep into technical details,
-4. had sufficient humility to accept feedback, and
+4. sufficiently humble to accept feedback, and
-5. were courageous enough to challenge my views.
+5. courageous enough to challenge my views.

-I also had to specify the exact skill requirements.
+I also had to specify the exact skill requirements for the new roles.
 I came up with a list of skills that I believed were needed for the job.
 One thing our Talent Acquisition team suggested surprised me.
 They suggested that we shouldn't hire someone